fshin1988/ssl_certificate/README.md

 # SslCertificate
 ssl_certificate is wrapper of OpenSSL::X509::Certificate.

-It makes you to handle ssl certificate easier.
+It has some useful methods to handle ssl certificate.

 ## Installation